TAPE ONE SIDE ONE

 I’ve never ever had roast beef

-I’ve never had anything at all
+I’ve never had anything at

 This little pig shall go to market